Seeds of Success: The Reeder Family

 Marisa launched the Delaware PCOS Awareness Walk to raise funds for organizations with a mission close to her heart.

-Taking The First Step At RADfertility
+Taking The First Step

 Following their first appointment, Marisa and Steve decided to move forward with the work-up process.
-The work-up is part of the diagnostic treatment process at RADfertility and involves an initial exam and ultrasound, followed by prenatal lab work for both male and female partners.
+The work-up is part of the diagnostic treatment process at CCRM and involves an initial exam and ultrasound, followed by prenatal lab work for both male and female partners.
 The physician uses this information to create an individualized treatment plan based on their recommendations and the patient’s goals.
 Their doctor reviewed the results from their testing with the couple and once again confirmed Marisa’s PCOS diagnosis.
-Marisa and Steve started their first round of treatment at RADfertility in November 2013 with an intrauterine insemination (IUI).
+Marisa and Steve started their first round of treatment in November 2013 with an intrauterine insemination (IUI).

 The Third Time Is The Charm